+1983 Dissertation [same title].
 I strongly recommend that scholars use the latest version of the e-book.
 Still, here is a link to a pdf copy of my entire 1983 dissertation, whose title is the same: “To the Bottom of the Heap: Educational Deprivation and its Social Implications in the Northwestern Province of Zambia, 1906-1945.”
-(This link is to the University of Zambia’s pdf copy that I gave them years ago.)
+This link is to the University of Zambia’s pdf copy that I gave them years ago.
 Again, I suggest scholars use the new e-book: dissertation at UNZA.

 An Annotated Bibliography of Selected Books, Articles and Dissertations focusing on the NWP from 1983-2014 was added to this page in 22nd August 2014.
-One page, of this four page bibliography, reviewed Prof. Pritchett’s recent work on Mwinilunga, which is arguably the best book written on any part of the NWP in recent years.
+One page — of this four page bibliography — reviewed Prof. Pritchett’s recent work on Mwinilunga, which is arguably the best book written on any part of the NWP in recent years.
 (At the end of this Bibliography is a copy of Google’s description of Pritchett’s book.)
-Although this Bibliography has been removed because it became outdated, a copy may still be downloaded: click this green download button.
+Although this Bibliography became outdated and was removed from the website, a copy may still be downloaded: click this download button.
 Bibliography of recent works

 Links to current academic materials: books, websites, etc.